 Coinbase also made an announcement in May and says it is planning to adopt the ‘remote-first’ policy.

 Matthew Howells-Barby, the Director of Acquisition at HubSpot recently said in an interview that his team has already moved to a remote work environment last year and how well it has worked for them.

 Shopify, the popular eCommerce provider, says the majority of its employees will continue to work from home in 2021.

 Danny Trinh, the head of design at Zenly (a location-sharing app) said cost-saving is the main reason that is pushing businesses to embrace the remote-working culture.

-Some Important Facts about Remote Working
+Some Important Facts about the Remote Teams Trend

 The remote team culture hand-in-hand with the distributed teams culture has been helping tech employers leverage benefits like – higher work productivity, lower office setup investment, lower operational cost, increased employee retention rate, more engaged staff, etc. Some research-based facts about remote working are: